Angel Daleman

-Angel Mila Diana Daleman (born 25 March 2007) is a Dutch speed skater who competes in both short track speed skating and long track speed skating.
+Angel Mila Diana Daleman (born 25 March 2007) is a Dutch speed skater, who competes in both short track speed skating and long track speed skating.

 Career

 Short track

-At the 2022 World Junior Short Track Speed Skating Championships held in Gdańsk, Poland in March 2022 Daleman won silver medals at the 1500m and the 3000m relay.
+At the 2022 World Junior Short Track Speed Skating Championships held in Gdańsk, Poland, in March 2022 Daleman won silver medals at the 1500m and the 3000m relay.

 Long track

 In February 2023 Daleman became the junior world speed skating champion in Inzell, Germany.
 At 15 years and 327 days she was the youngest junior world champion ever.

-At the 2024 Winter Youth Olympics held in Gangwon Province, South Korea between 19 January and 1 February 2024, Daleman won the gold medal at all three women's speed skating events; 500m, 1500m and mass start, as well as a bronze medal in the mixed relay.
+At the 2024 Winter Youth Olympics held in Gangwon Province, South Korea, between 19 January and 1 February 2024, Daleman won the gold medal at all three women's speed skating events; 500m, 1500m and mass start, as well as a bronze medal in the mixed relay.
 In February 2024 she became the junior world speed skating champion in Hachinohe, Japan, winning five of the seven events.

 In November 2024 she made her debut at the ISU Speed Skating World Cup in Nagano, Japan.
-At the second World Cup event in Beijing, China she won a bronze medal at the 1000 m and 1500 m events, setting a new personal best at both distances, and won the team sprint event partnering Michelle de Jong and Suzanne Schulting.
+At the second World Cup event in Beijing, China she won a bronze medal at the 1000m and 1500m events, setting a new personal best at both distances, and won the team sprint event partnering Michelle de Jong and Suzanne Schulting.

-She is a member of TeamNL Shorttrack and in 2024 also became a member of TeamEssent.
+She is a member of TeamNL Shorttrack and in 2024 also became a member of Team Essent.